PyLabRobot/pylabrobot/README.md

 ## What is PyLabRobot?

 PyLabRobot is a hardware agnostic, pure Python library for liquid handling robots and other lab automation equipment.
+Read [the paper](https://www.cell.com/device/fulltext/S2666-9986(23)00170-9) in Device.

 ### Liquid handling robots